scstanton/CyberCareersMindmap/README.md

 The mind map is structured as follows:
 - Defenders represent the roles and specializations within the teams that protect organizations.
 - Products & Services represent vendors that sell solutions and services to Defenders.
-- Assessors represent specialties that measure or assess cybersecurity for Defenders (directly or as a service).
+- Assessors represent specialties that measure or assess cybersecurity for Defenders (directly employed or as a service).
 - Researchers represent specialties that do not directly support Defenders but seek to advance the cybersecurity industry.